Deastan/iiwa_stack/README.md

 To run the simulation, launch the command: roslaunch iiwa_gazebo iiwa_gazebo_tool.launch

+## To run MoveIt:
+The files are in iiwa_test_moveit.
+If you want to run RViz, open moveit_planning_execution.launch and set argument of rviz on true.
+In terminal 1:
+$ roscore
+In terminal 2:
+$ roslaunch iiwa_gazebo iiwa_gazebo_tool.launch
+In terminal 3:
+$ roslaunch iiwa_test_moveit moveit_planning_execution.launch

 ## From IFL
 ## IIWA STACK
 ROS Indigo/Kinetic metapackage for the KUKA LBR IIWA R800/R820 (7/14 Kg).